winternl

 By far the most common instance of malware in-the-wild is a 32-bit program running under WoW64 (i.e. on a 64-bit machine).
 NGAVs and EDRs seem to be especially lazy when implementing hooking under this scenario.
 Most security product place their hooks only in the x86 user-mode space.
 Full-fledged AVs which utilize user-mode hooking (as opposed to kernel-mode), tend to be better at placing their hooks somewhere in WoW64 layer, but by no means do all vendors implement it.
 See MDSec’s post about bypassing Sophos.

 The fact that many security products simply do not monitor WoW64 execution in 32-bit processes has long been known and exploited by malware authors and red-teamers alike.
-I can’t tell you how many pieces of malware I’ve analysed contain rewolf’s wow64ext for abusing this.
+There is a significant amount of malware containing rewolf’s wow64ext used to abuse this fact.

 Recap: Existing Techniques